 Leggings are worn with breeches, since the latter end above the ankles, leaving a space otherwise unprotected except by the stocking.
 They protect the legs from bruising, shield the breeches, socks, and shoe uppers from mud and burrs, and afford support to the leg muscles.
-Many types have been tried out in our service and found wanting.
-The present issue, of stout canvas, without a foot strap and secured (at three points only) by a cord, is a good article.

-Its main defect is that, being laced and reinforsed in front, it may exert uncomfortable pressure upon the shin bone.
+Many types have been tried out in our service and found wanting. new issue, of stout canvas, without a foot strap and secured (at three points only) by a cord, promises well. defect is that, being laced and reinforced in front, it may exert uncomfortable pressure upon the shin bone.
 Leggings of leather, fastened by a strap, are worn by mounted men.
-Another form of legging, much used in the British Army, is the puttee, a long woolen bandage which is applied spirally about the leg.
+Another form of legging, much used in the British Army and authorized for officers' field wear in our service, is the "puttee," a long woolen bandage which is applied spirally about the leg.
 The fit and resultant pressure on the leg are more uniform than with other leggings, and the appearance is neat, but the adjustment takes considerable time.
-An additional disadvantage is that their shrinkage, when wet, causes injurious pressure.
-The question of time required to clothe one's self when on campaign is a serious one.
-The lacing of shoes, breeches, and leggings is slow work.
-It would seem that, for trench service, a heavy woolen sock leg, drawn up over the breeches, would fulfil all the purposes of a legging, save much time in dressing, and be more comfortable.
+This question of time required to clothe one's self when on campaign is a serious one.
+The lacing of breeches and leggings is slow work.
+It would seem that a heavy woolen sock leg, drawn up over the breeches, would fulfil all the purposes of a legging (except neatness), save much time in dressing, and be more comfortable.
 This style of dress is much worn by guides and hunters in our northern woods.

 Gloves are at present authorized and issued in great variety, in the endeavor to suit these articles to all climates, seasons, and conditions of service.
 Many of these are intended for parade and social uses.
 Mention may be made of mittens for very cold stations; of woolen gloves in olive drab for ordinary wear; of leather ones to protect the hands of those handling heavy guns and machinery; and of gauntlets (gloves with a large, flaring cuff) for mounted service.
+A useful provision to prevent loss in winter field service is to fasten the gloves together by a long cord which passes through the coat sleeves and across the shoulders.